 To edit a value, left-click the number with the mouse or press the Enter key.
-Edit the value (see Enter to Enter to commit the change or Enter to cancel.
+Edit the value (see Introduction to Number Systems for a list of supported formats) and press Enter to commit the change or Esc to cancel.
 Note that changed bytes will be displayed as orange when editing data using the Hex Editor Window.
-The 'Enter to reduce the Enter to commands can be used to undo and redo changes made with the Inspector.
+The 'Edit > Undo' or 'Edit > Redo' commands can be used to undo and redo changes made with the Inspector.